emdgroup/baybe/docs/userguide/campaigns.md

 Note that the setting of the tolerances is controlled as a part of the respective parameter

+## Details on design and functionality

+### Batch sizes and their influence on recommendations

+The `batch_quantity` keyword allows you to adjust the number of recommendations returned by the `recommend` function.
+However, it is important to understand the difference between performing multiple recommendations with batch size of 1 and a single recommendation with a larger batch size.
+* **Larger batch size**: When using a larger batch size, the recommended experiments are chosen to *jointly* optimized the acquisition function.
+This means that the recommendations are made considering the interaction of multiple experiments together.
+* **Smaller batch size**: When making several smaller recommendations, each *individual* recommendation optimizes the acquisition function at the specific point in time when it is requested.
+In this case, the recommendations are made independently of each other without considering the joint optimization.

 ### Further information

 For an additional and more condensed example explaining the `Campaign` object, we refer